ericsonga/APCSAReview/_sources/TurtleGraphics/turtleBasics.rst

 	pair: programming; comment
 	pair: program; comment

 Today, we can play with virtual turtles in a graphical world.
-Below is a sample Java program that works with Turtles objects.
+Below is a sample Java program that works with Turtle objects.
 Try clicking the |runbutton| button below to see what the following program does.

 .. reveal:: TurtleClasses